-You MemberSelector provided the can use instances by com.hazelcast.cluster.memberselector.MemberSelectors class.
-For example, you can select a lite member for running task using а com.hazelcast.cluster.memberselector.MemberSelectors#LITE_MEMBER_SELECTOR.
+You can use MemberSelector instances provided by the com.hazelcast.cluster.memberselector.MemberSelectors class.
+For example, you can select a lite member for running a task using com.hazelcast.cluster.memberselector.MemberSelectors#LITE_MEMBER_SELECTOR.

 10.1.8.
 Configuring Executor Service

 The following are example configurations for executor service.